settle-real-state-mngmt/task-system/README.md

 - [Documentation](#Documentation)
 	- [Database](#Database)

 ## Requirements

 In order to run this project you either need to have docker and docker-compose installed OR php and composer.

+For method 1

+- Docker
+- docker-compose
+- make

+For method 2

 ## Setting up

 Run the following commands:

+1.
 ```
 git clone https://github.com/settle-real-state-mngmt/task-system.git
 cd task-system